-Our mission is to provide assistance to researchers who want to use precise measures to study the thoughts and feelings of a group of people.
+Our aim is to assist those researchers who are looking for precise and reliable measures for studying the thoughts and feelings of a group of people.
 The primary feature of the site is the scales database, the world's largest source of consumer insight measures.
-But, these are not just any measures; they are the best ever created since they come from research that has been published in scholarly journals associated with the academic discipline of marketing.
-Because the results of studies using these measures have been published, it is possible for us to judge the quality of the scales and report it to others who might benefit from using them.
-Our hope is that researchers will find it easier than in the past to build on the work of scholars and adopt their reliable measures rather than spending time themselves developing scales from scratch or, worse, using simpllstic survey questions of dubious quality.
+But, these are not just any run-of-the-mill survey questions; they are the best metrics available since they come from research that has been vetted and then published in the top scholarly journals that publish consumer insight research.
+Because the results of studies using these measures have been published, it is possible to judge the quality of the measures and report it in the reviews that compose the books and database available here.
+Our hope is that researchers will find it easier than in the past to build on the work of scholars and adopt their reliable measures rather than spending time themselves developing scales from scratch, or worse, using simplistic survey questions of dubious quality.

-There are well over 2800 scales in the Marketing Scales database at this time.
-These measures are the type in which a score is calculated from responses to multiple items (e.g., survey questions).
-This type of scale is much more precise than a 1-item measure when studying psychological constructs such as attitudes, motives, intentions, emotions, values, lifestyles, shopping orientations, and personality traits.
+The ever-growing repository here has over 3,700 scale reviews at this time.
+The measures are the type in which a score is calculated from responses to multiple items (e.g., survey questions).
+This type of scale is much more precise than a 1-item measure when studying psychological constructs such as attitudes, motives, intentions, emotions, values, lifestyles, and personality traits.
 The extra precision of these scales increases the accuracy of measurement and, thereby, should improve the quality of decisions based upon their results.

 This Week's New Scale Reviews*